 Any debatable questions that occur must be referred to the Board for discussion and recommendations to be presented to the membership.

 Meetings of the Board shall not be less than five (5) per year.

 Elected officers of the Association are: President, Vice President, Secretary, Treasurer and one Trustee.
 These officers shall assume office immediately upon their election, except for the Treasurer, who shall not assume office until the audit of the books is completed.
 The term of office is one year.

 By the September meeting, the President shall appoint a three-member Nominating Committee.
-One week prior to the October meeting, the Nominating Committee shall post on the bulletin board the name of at least one nominee for each elective office.
+One week prior to the Fall Luncheon meeting, the Nominating Committee shall post on the bulletin board the name of at least one nominee for each elective office.

-In addition to the slate of officers presented by the Nominating Committee at the October meeting, additional nominations from the floor will be considered.
+In addition to the slate of officers presented by the Nominating Committee at the Fall Luncheon meeting, additional nominations from the floor will be considered.

-The election of officers shall be by written ballot, if necessary, at the annual meeting.
+The election of officers shall be by written ballot, if necessary, at the Fall Luncheon meeting.
 Election shall depend on a majority of members present.
 Presentation of the ballots shall be the responsibility of the chairperson of the Nominating Committee.

 Duties of Officers – Elected